Heat Training for Endurance Athletes

 After a heat session:

-The goal is simply to return hydration levels to normal before the next training session.
+The goal is simply to return hydration levels to normal before your next training session.

 When Should Athletes Use Heat Training?

 Heat training can be used at any point during the season.
-It can be especailly usful when you will be competing in a hot environment, as it can help you acclimate to race conditions in addition to enhancing your oxygen carrying capacity.
+It can be especially useful when you will be competing in a hot environment, as it can help you acclimate to race conditions in addition to enhancing your oxygen-carrying capacity.

 Most successful protocols last 4–5 weeks, with ~5 heat sessions per week.
 Shorter heat acclimation blocks can improve thermoregulation but may not be long enough to meaningfully increase haemoglobin mass.